Stacktape

 Cluster topology

-• Single node, non-sharded cluster has only one node.
-It's not highly available.
+A single-node cluster has only one node and is not highly available.

 resources: